GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 Open the [Rendering tab][8] and use the new **Disable local fonts** feature to emulate missing `local()` sources in `@font-face` rules.

-For example, when the font “Rubik” is installed on your device and the `@font-face src` rule uses it as a `local()` font, Chrome uses the local font file from your device.
+For example, when the font "Rubik" is installed on your device and the `@font-face src` rule uses it as a `local()` font, Chrome uses the local font file from your device.

 When **Disable local fonts** is enabled, DevTools ignores the `local()` fonts and fetches them from